 Capital Gains Tax Exemption for Sterling

-British gold coins which are legal tender are exempt from CGT.
+British pound sterling gold coins which are legal currency are exempt from CGT.
 These include sovereigns, half sovereigns, Britannias, fractional Britannias, and UK proof sets.
-In our opinion, this makes sovereigns a clear favourite, especially for any UK based investor.
+In our opinion, this makes sovereigns a clear favourite, especially for any UK-based investor.

 Which Are the Best Buy?